tomato42/marvin-toolkit/README.md

 ## How bad it is?

-If an attacker can measure precisely the decryption times of RSA ciphertexts of their choosing, we've shown decryption of ciphertext possible in as little as 20 minutes under realistic conditions.
+If an attacker can measure precisely the decryption times of RSA ciphertexts of their choosing and the side-channel is large, we've shown decryption of ciphertext possible in as little as 20 minutes under realistic conditions.

 This decryption process may be used for TLS session decryption (if the